 AMD ROCm and Instinct

 AMD ROCm and AMD Instinct are AMD's software and accelerator stack for AI and high-performance computing.
-They matter because AI compute competition is not just a race for faster chips; it is a race over software defaults, cloud access, memory, interconnects, and whether large-scale AI can escape a single dominant platform.
+They matter because AI compute competition is not just a race for faster chips; it is a race over software defaults, cloud access, memory, interconnects, release discipline, and whether large-scale AI can escape a single dominant platform.

 Definition